ao link

 Arnarlax farm

-Icelandic Salmon is the owner of its wholly owned subsidiary, Arnarlax, which in turn is 51% owned by the Norwegian salmon giant SalMar.
+Icelandic Salmon is the sole owner of its subsidiary, Arnarlax, and in turn it is 51% owned by the Norwegian salmon giant SalMar.

 It said that “with determination” during the final part of last year it managed to stabilise the biological conditions in the sea after having experienced significant challenges in the winter-spring 2023‑24, resulting in higher harvest volumes and weights, and good sea lice control.